noct-lang/noct/spec/noct-il-spec.rst

 Binary code
 -----------

-This is what the compiler will generate and can reached.
+This is what the compiler will generate and can read.
 Binary code will have the extension: .nxil

 The binary code is not meant to be used separatly, but will be used either as part of a module file, or supplied with its associate module file as an optional file.